 “Nice” people put the needs of other people before their own.

-If I hustle too hard for my own needs, other people will judge that I’m not a “nice” person.
+If we hustle too hard for our own needs, other people will judge that we are not a “nice” person.

 We live scripts in life.
-This is one of mine.
 Scripts are decisions we make very young.
 Then we spend the rest of our lives proving that this “reality” is true.

 We find evidence everywhere.
 We create situations and friendships that are certain to generate more.

-But it can veer into over-responsibility.
-Like it’s my job to calculate and accommodate everyone’s needs.
+It can veer into over-responsibility.
+Like it’s your job to calculate and accommodate everyone’s needs.